 Currently, the fastest mobile networks run at LTE speeds, but last-generation networks were considerably slower (if you lived through the days of 3G, you probably remember how painfully slow the web could be).
 Watch out for mobile hotspots that only operate at 3G speeds, and avoid them like the plague — and make sure any mobile hotspot you buy is compatible with LTE speeds.

 Mobile hotspots for GSM networks like AT&T’s or T-Mobile’s usually run between $50 and $100.
 Models in this range offer full support for LTE speeds domestically and usually support five simultaneous connections.
 If you’re an AT&T or T-Mobile customer and you need the simplest option for getting WiFi anywhere, you won’t need to spend much.

-For a mobile hotspot for Verizon or Sprint, you’ll need to spend anywhere between $100 and $150.
+For a mobile hotspot for Verizon, you’ll need to spend anywhere between $100 and $150.
 Models in this price range often include fancier features like touchscreens or high-capacity batteries.

 Mobile hotspots that cost more than $200 are typically global models, meaning they’re designed to work in any country around the world.
 If you frequently travel the world and often find yourself needing data in foreign countries, you’ll need to spend a considerable amount on the right mobile hotspot.
 If you’re only going to be using your mobile hotspots domestically, you don’t need to spend as much.